Bert2Go/HPDevOne/README.md

 ### Monitors

 - SAMSUNG 49-inch Odyssey G9 Gaming Monitor:
 Monitors max resolution is 5120x1440p and max refresh rate is 120Hz.
 All resolutions are supported.
-In the settings it shows as 'Unknown 49"' with a refresh rate selection of 59.98Hz only, it should go up to 120Hz, it shows that on my Pop_OS!
-Linux desktop.
+In the settings it shows as 'Unknown 49"' with a refresh rate selection of 59.98Hz only, it should go up to 120Hz, it shows that on my Pop!\_OS Linux desktop.
 This could be due to the HDMI cable limitations.
 I will check with other cables and also try the USB-C port using an adapter since the Monitor doesn't have a USB-C monitor input.

 ### Hubs